“Red is a rainbow color.

 It teaches children about acceptance and self-affirmation.

-This book dwells in the past of the injustice of a community and its underlying trauma.
-We all need to think about it as individuals and society, yet it appears to be empowering.
+This book dwells in the past injustice to a community and its underlying trauma.
 It is a lively and touching picture book of culture and art and a people’s beauty and courage.

 Black may not be in the rainbow, but it is a rainbow of shades, experiences, and life.

-The author brings the reader on a journey to learn about how the black color may not be in the rainbow we always talk about (ROYGBIV).
-Black is a color in our lives.
+Angela Joy brings the reader on a journey to learn about how the black color may not be in the rainbow we always talk about (ROYGBIV), but it is a color in our lives.
 The dirt is black.
-In the snow, Black is the feather.
+In the snow, a feather is black.
 The tires on the bike are black.
-The author then moves away from products of rhythm and blues in the setting of the Black community.
-The book then tackles Thurgood Marshall’s history of Blackness to the “power of pain movement.”

-With all the negativities surrounding our world, this book sheds light and brings unity to us – regardless of our color.
+With all the negativity in our world, this book brings unity to all of us – regardless of our color.
 It emphasizes the importance of loving yourself and presents beautiful, loving, and strong Black individuals.
-Black children can now draw pride from their black identity, and their classmates could also consider their own.
-A positive idea about yourself is a starting point of understanding oneself.
+Black children can now draw pride from their black identity, and their classmates can also consider their own identities.
+A positive idea about yourself is a wonderful place to begin understanding your unique identity.

 Black Is a Rainbow Color: get your copy from Bookshop.org or Amazon.com